legacysurvey/legacysurvey/pages/dr2/description.rst

 the bottom of the `files`_ page).

-Sections of the Legacy Survey can be obtained as JPEGs or FITS files using the cutout servers as follows:
+Sections of the Legacy Survey can be obtained as JPEGs or FITS files using the cutout service as follows:

 JPEG: http://legacysurvey.org/viewer/jpeg-cutout-decals-dr2/?ra=244.6961&dec=7.4106&size=5126&pixscale=0.27&bands=grz